philipp089/Home-Assistant-Config/README.md

 ![00_Home_Tab_001_Dark_Mode](https://github.com/philipp089/Home-Assistant-Config/assets/66092908/09e5d254-9bca-4cbd-815a-3e868bdf052b)

 The Home-Tab is the default Tab and a great way to start searching through features as it gives direct access to all tabs in the User Interface.
-Each label-card in the whole User-Interface leads back to the Home-Tab by pressing it.
+Each card in the whole User-Interface leads back to the Home-Tab by pressing the back-chip on top of each page.

-The Home-Tab contains a custom-header with each tab above the Presence-Status.
+The Home-Tab contains a custom-header with each tab above the welcome card.
 The quick access area below is maybe my mostly used way to navigate through the app, as it gives direct access to all dashboards.

 <h4 align="left">
   <br>